-Dink, 52, managing editor of the bilingual Turkish-Armenian weekly Agos, was shot outside his newspaper's offices in Istanbul.
+On January 19, 2007, Hrant Dink, 52, managing editor of the bilingual Turkish-Armenian weekly Agos, was shot outside his newspaper's offices in Istanbul.
 Dink had received numerous death threats from nationalist Turks who viewed his iconoclastic journalism, particularly on the mass killings of Armenians in the early 20th century, as an act of treachery.
-In a January 10 article in Agos, Dink said he had passed along a particularly threatening letter to Istanbul's Sisli district prosecutor, but no action had been taken.
+In a January 10 article in Agos, Dink said he had passed along a particularly threatening letter to Istanbul's Şişli district prosecutor, but no action was taken.

-Prime Minister Recep Tayyip Erdogan condemned Dink's murder as an attack against Turkey's unity and promised to catch those responsible, according to international news reports.
-A day later, police arrested the alleged triggerman, 17-year-old Ogün Samast, who reportedly confessed to the crime.
+Then-Prime Minister Recep Tayyip Erdoğan condemned Dink's murder as an attack against Turkey's unity and promised to catch those responsible, according to international news reports.
+A day later, police arrested the triggerman, 17-year-old Ogün Samast, who confessed to the crime.
 Erhan Tuncel and Yasin Hayal, described as ultranationalist Turks opposed to Dink's political views, were accused of conspiring with Samast to carry out the murder.
 In all, 19 people went on trial beginning in July.

-Dink, a Turkish citizen of Armenian descent, had been prosecuted several times in recent years-for writing about the mass killings of Armenians by Turks at the beginning of the 20th century, for criticizing lines in the Turkish national anthem that he considered discriminatory, and even for commenting publicly on the court cases against him.
-His office had also been the target of protests.
+Dink, a Turkish citizen of Armenian descent, had been prosecuted several times--for writing about the mass killings of Armenians by Turks at the beginning of the 20th century, for criticizing lines in the Turkish national anthem that he considered discriminatory, and for commenting publicly on the court cases against him.
+His office was also the target of protests.